junaruga/py-pkg-template/README.md

         $ make

-2. Customize this files for your Python package.
+2. Customize these files for your Python package.

 ## License